jessebuckmann/sample_preparation_module/Syllabus_2020.md

 #### After the cohort meeting:

 + Revise your project goals (under mid-course review) based on your first signal.
-+ In your presonal goals file, list your contacts, check the current state of your value exchanges, and write down your ideal state.
++ In your personal goals file, list your contacts, check the current state of your value exchanges, and write down your ideal state.

 ### Resources: